Liberty (department store): Early history

 Arthur Lasenby Liberty was born in Chesham, Buckinghamshire, in 1843.
-He was employed by Messrs Farmer and Rogers in Regent Street in 1862, the year of the International Exhibition.
-By 1874, inspired by his 10 years of service, he decided to start a business of his own, which he did the next year.
-With a £2,000 loan from his future father-in-law, he accepted the lease of half a shop at 218a Regent Street with three staff members.
+He was employed by Messrs Farmer & Rogers in Regent Street in 1862, the year of the International Exhibition.
+By 1874, rejected for a partnership, and imbued by his 10 years experience, he decided to start a business of his own.
+With a £2,000 loan from his future father-in-law, in 1875, he accepted the lease of half a shop at 218a Regent Street with three staff members.

-The shop opened during 1875 selling ornaments, fabric and objets d'art from Japan and the East.
+The shop sold ornaments, fabric and objets d'art, especially from Japan and the East.
 Within eighteen months, he had repaid the loan and acquired the second half of 218 Regent Street.
 As the business grew, neighbouring properties were bought and added.
-In 1884, he introduced the costume department, directed by Edward William Godwin (1833–86), a distinguished architect and a founding member of The Costume Society.
+In 1884, he introduced the costume department, directed by Edward William Godwin (1833–1886), a distinguished architect and a founding member of The Costume Society.
 He and Arthur Liberty created in-house apparel to challenge the fashions of Paris.

 In 1885, 142–144 Regent Street was acquired and housed the ever-increasing demand for carpets and furniture.
 The basement was named the Eastern Bazaar, and it was the vending place for what was described as "decorative furnishing objects".
 He named the property Chesham House, after the place in which he grew up.
 The store became the most fashionable place to shop in London, and Liberty fabrics were used for both clothing and furnishings.

 In November 1885, Liberty brought forty-two villagers from India to stage a living village of Indian artisans.
 Liberty's specialised in Oriental goods, in particular imported Indian silks, and the aim of the display was to generate both publicity and sales for the store.
 In 1889, Oscar Wilde, a regular client of the store, wrote "Liberty's is the chosen resort of the artistic shopper".

 During the 1890s, Liberty built strong relationships with many English designers.
 Many of these designers, including Archibald Knox, practised the artistic styles known as Arts and Crafts and Art Nouveau, and Liberty helped develop Art Nouveau through his encouragement of such designers.
 The company became associated with this new style, to the extent that in Italy, Art Nouveau became known as the Stile Liberty, after the London shop.